 - Bedroom (and preferably the whole apartment) faces a courtyard.
 Parisian apartments can be amazingly quiet if they face onto the interior courtyard of a building.
 I’m noise-sensitive and need a peaceful haven to study and sleep.

 - Walking distance of the school.
-A lengthy morning commute during rush hour standing on the crowded metro is not my idea of fun.
+A lengthy morning commute standing on the crammed metro is not my idea of fun.

 - Sofa for sitting and studying.
 Many Paris studios just have a bed and small dining table.

 - Ensuite toilet.
 Many cheap Parisian studios have a shared WC in the hallway (toilettes sur le palier).
 OK for a budget short-term stay, but long-term I prefer ensuite.

 - Espresso machine.
 I got spoiled having one in other Airbnbs in France and Portugal and can’t live without it now.
 Usually hosts provide a starter pack of capsules.

 - Superhost.
 Somewhat optional, but it’s reassuring to have a host vetted by Airbnb to be extra responsive and reliable.

 - Real bed.
 More of a nice-to-have, but many studios just have a sofa bed.